Take a Trip to Travel Medicine

 - People with disabilities or health conditions, who plan to travel

 Travel Medicine is more than just immunizations, although it is the place to go for those necessary shots.
-Dean's expert travel medicine staff advise on travel health concerns, so you know what to expect during your trip.
+Our expert travel medicine staff advise on travel health concerns, so you know what to expect during your trip.

 At your appointment, you'll also receive the most current destination-specific recommendations from multiple resources, including updates about disease outbreak information, CDC guidelines and US State Department travel advisories.
 Our services include: